Today we take a look at the “world’s most livable city” (for 7 years in a row).

-This year saw Redbubble increase headcount by eight percent.
+In 2017, Redbubble saw an increase in headcount by eight percent.
 Engineering received the bulk of new hires and has increased by 26 percent.
 Media and Communications increased headcount by 16 percent and Art and Design by 10 percent.
 The group now has a workforce of 611 staff.

 Redbubble has stepped into Augmented Reality.
 In September they released Redbubble for iOS with an AR update.
 Founder Michael Huskings said, “We moved down the path of AR because our tagline is ‘Find Your Thing’.
 So customers finding their thing and seeing that in their environment [through AR] is deeply aligned with our brand and positioning.”